rumix-id/flying-chess/README.md

 **Parameter Configuration**
 ```
-- Select the mode to use
+- Select the mode to use : 1.
+Auto Suggestion or 2.
+Auto Pilot + Auto Comment
 - Thought Depth: Sets the depth of Stockfish's AI analysis.
 - Random Comments: A comma-separated list of text to simulate social chat interactions.
 - Execution Delay: Sets the time delay (ms) between steps to simulate the rhythm of human thought.